amarpan/meet-your-classmates/README.md

 <details>
 <summary>How to Create a Post</summary>

-1. Type in your answers to each of the 3 randomly-generated mini-survey questions.
+:one: Type in your answers to each of the 3 randomly-generated mini-survey questions.

-2. Click on "Add Survey" to post your responses so others may see them.
+:two: Click on "Add Survey" to post your responses so others may see them.

-3. Click on the "X" in the bottom-right corner to delete a post.
+:three: Click on the "X" in the bottom-right corner to delete a post.
 </details>

 <details>
 <summary>How to Interact With Others' Posts</summary>

-1. Posts may be "liked" or "disliked" by clicking on the thumbs up or down button on their card.
+:one:  Posts may be "liked" or "disliked" by clicking on the thumbs up or down button on their card.

-2. To reveal the author of a post, hover over the "Who could it possibly be?" button.
+:two: To reveal the author of a post, hover over the "Who could it possibly be?" button.

-3. To see more posts by the same user, click on the revealed username and profile picture.
+:three: To see more posts by the same user, click on the revealed username and profile picture.

 </details>